tannewt/wa-law.org/bill/2021-22/sb/5044/S.PL/README.md

 4. For  purposes of this section, "cultural **competency," "diversity," "equity," and "inclusion" have the same meaning as in section 2 of this act**.

+## Section 5
+> This section adds a new section to an existing chapter [28A.345](/rcw/28A_common_school_provisions/28A.345_washington_state_school_directors_association.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.345_washington_state_school_directors_association.md) for context.

+1. The Washington state school directors' association shall identify or develop and periodically update governance training programs that align with the cultural competency, diversity, equity, and inclusion standards for school director governance developed under section 3 of this act.
+The governance training programs must also include building government-to-government relationships with federally recognized tribes, multicultural education, and principles of English language acquisition.
+Governance training programs may be developed in collaboration with other entities.

+2. Beginning with the 2022 calendar year, the Washington state school directors' association shall provide a governance training program identified or developed under subsection (1) of this section at the frequency necessary for school directors to meet the requirement in section 7 of this act.

+3. For purposes of this section, "cultural competency," "diversity," "equity," and "inclusion" have the same meaning as in section 2 of this act.

+## Section 6
+> This section adds a new section to an existing chapter [28A.410](/rcw/28A_common_school_provisions/28A.410_certification.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.410_certification.md) for context.

+1. In establishing policies and requirements for the preparation and certification of educators under RCW 28A.410.210, the Washington professional educator standards board shall require that the programs of courses, requirements, and other activities leading to educator certification incorporate the cultural competency, diversity, equity, and inclusion standards of practice developed under RCW 28A.410.260 and include the foundational elements of cultural competence, focusing on multicultural education and principles of English language acquisition, including information regarding best practices to implement the tribal history and culture curriculum.

+2. For purposes of this section, "cultural competency," "diversity," "equity," and "inclusion" have the same meaning as in section 2 of this act.

+## Section 7
+> This section adds a new section to an existing chapter [28A.343](/rcw/28A_common_school_provisions/28A.343_school_director_districts.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.343_school_director_districts.md) for context.

+1. Except as provided otherwise by this subsection (1), beginning with the 2022 calendar year, each member of a board of directors shall complete a governance training program once per term of elected office.
+If the director is appointed or elected to a first term of office, the director must complete a governance training required by this subsection (1) within two years of appointment or certification of the election in which they were elected.

+2. Governance training programs completed by directors in accordance with subsection (1) of this section must be aligned with the cultural competency, diversity, equity, and inclusion standards for school director governance developed under section 3 of this act and provided by the Washington state school directors' association.

+3. For purposes of this section, "cultural competency," "diversity," "equity," and "inclusion" have the same meaning as in section 2 of this act.

 ## Section 8
 > This section modifies existing section [28A.415.445](/rcw/28A_common_school_provisions/28A.415_institutes_workshops_and_training.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.415_institutes_workshops_and_training.md) for context.